Technology Can Reduce Cell Phone Distracted Driving

 This technology is used most often by parents of teen drivers and employers.
 All of these devices can be effective tools for employers to use in enforcing cell phone policies or in everyday situations to reduce driver temptation.
 In a public opinion poll conducted by the National Safety Council, 82% of Americans said they felt the most pressure from their families to use phones while driving.
 Even teen drivers report feeling pressure from families, as well as friends.

 Many drivers continue to use phones even when they are aware of the crash risk.
 Sixty-seven percent of those surveyed by NSC said they felt they were at risk because another driver was distracted by technology.
-Yet, only 25% said their own distraction from technology was putting others at risk.
-In part, this "not me" attitude remains prevalent because people believe they are better drivers than those around them.
+Yet, only 25% said their own distraction was putting others at risk.
+This "not me" attitude remains prevalent because people believe they are better drivers than those around them.

 Most people are unaware of distractions associated with hands-free and voice control features.
 In an NSC poll, 80% of respondents said they believe hands-free devices are safer than handheld, and 53% said they believe voice control features are safe because they are provided in vehicles.
 Research indicates drivers using handheld and hands-free phones only see about 50% of all the information in their driving environment.
 This phenomenon is called "inattention blindness" and can lead to drivers missing items such as stop signs and pedestrians.